The U.S. Senate, What It Does, and Its Power

 Second, it confirms or disapproves presidential appointments.
 These include the Cabinet, officers, Supreme Court justices, and ambassadors.
 It also includes the board members and the chair of Federal Reserve, the nation's central bank.
 That gives the Senate influence on monetary policy and interest rates.
 The Senate can call any of them to testify.

 Third, the Senate holds a trial for a federal official who commits a crime against the country.
 It acts as jury and judge.
-Since 1789, the Senate has tried 17 federal officials, including two presidents.
+Since 1789, the Senate has tried 21 federal officials, including three presidents.
+The trials of 21 federal officials include the two impeachment trials of President Donald J. Trump in 2020 and 2021.
 The House initiates presidential impeachments but the Senate tries the case.
-The House impeached Presidents Andrew Johnson and Bill Clinton but the Senate found them both innocent.
+The House impeached Presidents Andrew Johnson, Bill Clinton, and Donald Trump, but the Senate found them innocent.

 How It Works